Adam E. Ardner (b. 1980) is an American composer/arranger, music educator, conductor, and performing musician.

 Mr. Ardner is a member of the Texas Music Educators Association (TMEA), and the Texas Bandmasters Association (TBA).
 He has also held membership in the International Association for Jazz Education (IAJE), Indiana Music Educators Association (IMEA), and Music Educators National Conference (MENC).
 He is an alumnus of Phi Mu Alpha Sinfonia, men's music fraternity.
 In 2007, Mr. Ardner was honored in that year's edition of Who's Who Among America's Teachers and Educators.

-Mr. Ardner currently serves as the Transition Mentor and SEL/Character Educator at the Victoria Regional Juvenile Justice Center, an educational facet of the Victoria Independent School District.
+Mr. Ardner currently serves as the director of music programs within the Louise Independent School District in Louise, Texas.
 He maintains an active performance schedule as a bass guitarist, performing in venues throughout the state of Texas.

 Works for Winds